How To Use iCloud with a Custom Domain (For Free)

 If you’re using iCloud+, you can use a custom domain name for “Free.”
-(Free assuming you already own a custom domain and purchased iCloud+ storage plan for $10 per month).
+(Assuming you own a custom domain and purchased an iCloud+ storage plan for $10 per month).

 Personally, I wouldn’t purchase the iCloud+ storage plan just for the custom email.
-If I just wanted an email with a custom domain, I’d sign up for Google’s GSuite for $6 per month or follow my guide on setting up GMail with a custom domain for free (only free if you already own domain + hosting).
+Suppose I just wanted an email with a custom domain.
+In that case, I’d sign up for Google’s GSuite for $6 per month or follow my guide on setting up Gmail with a custom domain for free (free if you already own domain + hosting).

 How To Set Up iCloud with a Custom Domain